 We periodically use currency forward contracts to manage a nominal portion of currency exchange rate market risk associated with trade receivables, or similar exchange rate risk associated with future sales, denominated in a currency other than the holder's functional currency.
 These contracts generally relate to our Chemicals and Component Products operations.
 We have not entered into these contracts for trading or speculative purposes in the past, nor do we currently anticipate entering into such contracts for trading or speculative purposes in the future.
 Some of the currency forward contracts we enter into meet the criteria for hedge accounting under GAAP and are designated as cash flow hedges.
 For these currency forward contracts, gains and losses representing the effective portion of our hedges are deferred as a component of accumulated other comprehensive income, and are subsequently recognized in earnings at the time the hedged item affects earnings.
 For the currency forward contracts we enter into which do not meet the criteria for hedge accounting, we mark-to-market the estimated fair value of such contracts at each balance sheet date, with any resulting gain or loss recognized in income currently as part of net currency transactions.
-The fair value of the currency forward contracts is determined using Level 1 inputs based on the foreign currency spot forward rates quoted by banks or foreign currency dealers.
+The fair value of the currency forward contracts is determined using Level 1 inputs based on the currency spot forward rates quoted by banks or currency dealers.

-At March 31, 2011 our Chemicals Segment held the following series of forward exchange contracts:
+At June 30, 2011 our Chemicals Segment had currency forward exchange contracts to exchange:

-- an aggregate of \$49.5 million for an equivalent value of Canadian dollars at exchange rates ranging from Cdn. \$1.05 to Cdn. \$1.08 per U.S. dollar.
-These contracts with Wachovia Bank, National Association, mature from April 2011 through December 2011 at a rate of \$5.5 million per month, subject to early redemption provisions at our option. - an aggregate \$10 million for an equivalent value of Norwegian kroner at exchange rates ranging from kroner 6.59 to kroner 6.60 per U.S. dollar.
-These contracts with DnB Nor Bank ASA mature from April 2011 through July 2011 at a rate of \$2.5 million per month. - an aggregate euro 11.8 million for an equivalent value of Norwegian kroner at exchange rates ranging from kroner 8.19 to kroner 8.28 per euro.
-These contracts with DnB Nor Bank ASA mature from April 2011 through August 2011 at a rate of euro 1.8 million to euro 2.5 million per month, subject to early redemption provisions at our option.
+- an aggregate of \$33 million for an equivalent value of Canadian dollars at exchange rates ranging from Cdn. \$1.05 to Cdn. \$1.06 per U.S. dollar.
+These contracts with Wachovia Bank, National Association, mature from July 2011 through December 2011 at a rate of \$5.5 million per month, subject to early redemption provisions at our option. - an aggregate \$2.5 million for an equivalent value of Norwegian kroner at an exchange rate of kroner 6.60 per U.S. dollar.
+This contract with DnB Nor Bank ASA matured in July 2011. - an aggregate euro 5 million for an equivalent value of Norwegian kroner at exchange rates ranging from kroner 8.27 to kroner 8.28 per euro.
+These contracts with DnB Nor Bank ASA mature from July 2011 through August 2011 at a rate of euro 2.5 million per month, subject to early redemption provisions at our option.

-The estimated fair value of these currency forward contracts of our Chemicals Segment at March 31, 2011 was a \$6.9 million net asset, which is included in our Condensed Consolidated Balance Sheet as part of Other Current Assets.
-There is also a corresponding \$6.9 million currency transaction gain in our Condensed Consolidated Statements of Income.
-We did not use hedge accounting for any of such contracts we previously held in 2010.
+The estimated fair value of these currency forward contracts of our Chemicals Segment at June 30, 2011 was a \$3.9 million net asset, which is included in our Condensed Consolidated Balance Sheet as part of Accounts and other receivables.
+There is also a corresponding \$3.9 million currency transaction gain in our Condensed Consolidated Statements of Income.
+We are not currently using hedge accounting for the Chemicals Segment's outstanding currency forward contracts at June 30, 2011, and we did not use hedge accounting for any of such contracts we previously held in 2010.

-At March 31, 2011, our Component Products Segment held a series of contracts to exchange an aggregate of U.S. \$6.0 million for an equivalent value of Canadian dollars at an exchange rate of Cdn. \$0.99 per U.S. dollar.
+At June 30, 2011, our Component Products Segment held a series of contracts to exchange an aggregate of U.S. \$3.3 million for an equivalent value of Canadian dollars at an exchange rate of Cdn. \$0.99 per U.S. dollar.
 These contracts qualified for hedge accounting and mature through September 2011.
-The exchange rate was \$0.97 per U.S. dollar at March 31, 2011.
-The estimated fair value of the contracts was not material at March 31, 2011.
+The exchange rate was \$0.98 per U.S. dollar at June 30, 2011.
+The estimated fair value of the contracts was not material at June 30, 2011.
+Our Component Products Segment had no currency forward contracts outstanding at December 31, 2010.